derhass/glx_hook/README.md

 * `min=$x`: set interval to at least `$x`
 * `max=$x`: set interval to at most `$x`

-NOTE: This tool currently only changes values forwarded to the swap interval functions, or ignores these calls completely, but never adds new calls to set the swap interval.
-If the app doesn't do it, this tool does nothing.
+NOTE: This option only changes values forwarded to the swap interval functions, or ignores these calls completely, but never adds new calls to set the swap interval.
+If the app doesn't do it, this option does nothing.
+For actually injection such calls, have a look at the experimental option `GH_INJECT_SWAPINTERVAL` below.

 NVidia is promoting a feature called "adaptive vsync" where a "late" buffer swap is done immediately instead of beeing delayed to the next sync interval.